trinodb/trino/presto-docs/README.md

-# presto-docs - Presto documentation
+# presto-docs - Trino documentation

-The presto-docs module contains the reference documentation for Presto.
+The presto-docs module contains the reference documentation for Trino.

 - [Writing and contributing](#writing-and-contributing)
 - [Tools](#tools)